New York-Style Sourdough Bagels

 Day 1

-- Once the starter has risen, add it to a bowl along with the dough flour, water, sugar, and salt.
+- Add the risen starter to a bowl with the dough flour, water, sugar, and salt once the starter has risen.
 Knead it together to make a ball, then tip it onto a clean bench.

 - Knead the dough for 10 minutes to develop the gluten.
-If you get tired, take a break and let the dough sit, then come back to it after a few minutes.
+If you get tired, take a break and let the dough sit, then return to it after a few minutes.

-- Once kneaded, place it in a greased bowl, cover the bowl with a plate and let it proof in a warm spot until bulked out by around 50%.
+- Once kneaded, place it in a greased bowl, cover the bowl with a plate and let it proof in a warm spot until almost doubled in size.
 If necessary, create a warm space by placing the dough in a turned-off oven next to a mug of boiled water.

-- Place the bowl in the fridge to cold-proof overnight (a minimum of 10 hours.)
+- Place the bowl in the fridge to cold-proof overnight (at least 10 hours.)

 Day 2